Do you want a cookie?

 Banner Hintergrund

 With our bed planner, you can easily plan a colourful mixed crop.
-Good and bad neighbours are displayed directly and you get tips on succession planting and crop rotation!
+Good and bad companion plants are displayed directly and you get tips on succession planting and crop rotation!

 Peas in the vegetable patch